tagion/tagion/docs/gov/intro/jargonbusting.md

 **Subsystem:** a bespoke network of _nodes_ for a particular use-case, independent of the Tagion _Mainnet_ in terms of rules and settings.
 It hosts its own _database_ and sends regular hashed/encrypted status updates to the Mainnet (for validation and notary functions, further explained below).
 Because of this, _Subsystems_ are here called "federated" with the Tagion _Mainnet_.

-**Database:** large file with archived information that is maintained in/by the _node_ software ("DART" is the name of Tagion's custom-deigned database systm, further explained below)
+**Database:** large file with archived information that is maintained in/by the _node_ software ("DART" is the name of Tagion's custom-deigned database system, further explained below)

 **App:** _user_-interface to make changes to the _database_, it sends info about changes to a _node_

-**Transaction:** unit of _database_-changes (add, edit, delete), inlcuding but not limited to currency related _transactions_
+**Transaction:** unit of _database_-changes (add, edit, delete), including but not limited to currency related _transactions_

 ... that much said, we now have enough words to begin ...
 ___